sugarcodehub/connect/README.md

-This is simple connect to other side of the world
+This is simple connect to other side of the world.